Austria

 Universities can sell their buildings without restrictions

-This applies to 7 other countries: Czech Republic, Denmark, Italy, The Netherlands, Slovakia, Spain, United Kingdom
+This applies to 9 other countries: Denmark, Estonia, France, Wallonia, Italy, The Netherlands, Slovakia, Spain, United Kingdom

 0% Tuition fees for national/EU students at Bachelor level